goombalab/goombalab.github.io/_posts/2024-05-31-mamba2-part1-model.md

 1. The softmax normalization is dropped.
 2. A separate elementwise mask matrix is applied multiplicatively.

-The first difference can be interpreted as what reduces the effective state size of the model from infinite to finite, and improves its efficiency from quadratic to linear.
+The first difference can be interpreted as what reduces the effective state size of the model from linear to constant, and improves its efficiency from quadratic to linear.

 The second difference is what distinguishes SSD from standard linear attention.
 One way to think of the mask is as **input-dependent relative positional encodings**.
-Because of the mask $L$ in \eqref{eq:ssd-attention}, the standard attention score $Q_i K_j$ is attenuated by a weight $a_{i:j}^\times = a_i \cdots a_{j+1}$ which can be interpreted as a "discount factor" based on how far apart the positions $i$ and $j$ are.<d-footnote>This interpretation was concurrently espoused by Tobias Katsch's [GateLoop](https://arxiv.org/abs/2311.01927) paper<d-cite key="katsch2023gateloop"></d-cite></d-footnote>.
+Because of the mask $L$ in \eqref{eq:ssd-attention}, the standard attention score $Q_i K_j$ is attenuated by a weight $a_{i:j}^\times = a_i \cdots a_{j+1}$ which can be interpreted as a "discount factor" based on how far apart the positions $i$ and $j$ are.<d-footnote>This interpretation was concurrently espoused by Tobias Katsch's [GateLoop](https://arxiv.org/abs/2311.01927) paper<d-cite key="katsch2023gateloop"></d-cite></d-footnote>
 In its attention form, this input-dependent positional mask can be interpreted as the key factor that encodes the "selectivity" of Mamba!

 ## Best of Both Worlds

 So why do we care that there are two views of this model?
-Well, first of all, it's extremely mathematically interesting, as we'll cover in [Part 2], and we hope will inspire future directions.
+Well, first of all, it's extremely mathematically interesting, as we'll cover in [Part 2]({% post_url 2024-05-31-mamba2-part2-theory %}), and we hope will inspire future directions.
 But there are immediate practical benefits too!

 ### Efficiency: the SSM and Attention Modes